Law enforcement by country: Colombia

 Although in Colombia the main force for compliance with civil law is the National Police and its divisions, there are other smaller units such as the Colombia Migration Unit in charge of the Foreign Ministry, the Technical Investigation Corps in charge of the Attorney General's Office, and some local transit agents who fulfill some law enforcement functions in their respective areas.

 Costa Rica

 The Public Force of Costa Rica is responsible for law enforcement duties, acting as both a civilian police force and gendarmerie.
 In addition to ordinary policing, it is responsible for border patrol, counter-insurgency, riot control, tourism security, and coast guard duties.

+Croatia

+Law enforcement in Croatia is the responsibility of the Croatian Police (Croatian: Hrvatska policija), which is the sole police force of the country, subordinated by the Ministry of the Interior.
+Through the authority of the General Police Directorate, it carrying out tasks from regular policing and control of road traffic, to border protection and major national investigations.

+Cuba

+Law enforcement in Cuba is the responsibility of the National Revolutionary Police Force (Spanish: Policía Nacional Revolucionaria, PNR) under the administration of the Cuban Ministry of the Interior, which in turn reports to the Council of State.
+The PNR is responsible for uniform policing, criminal investigation, crime prevention, juvenile delinquency, and traffic control across the 14 provinces of Cuba.

+In addition, the PNR is supported by the Committees for the Defense of the Revolution (CDR), a network of neighborhood committees across the country, which provide, among other community services, a nightly neighborhood watch.

 Cyprus

 The Cyprus Police is responsible for civilian law enforcement.
 Its specialized units include the Cyprus Police Aviation Unit, the Cyprus Port and Marine Police, the Emergency Response Unit, and Presidential Guard.
 The Cyprus Prisons Department guards inmates.

 Czech Republic

 The main law enforcement agency in the Czech Republic is the Policie ČR, charged with making arrests, investigating crimes, ensuring road and highway security, and other standard policing tasks.
 Directed by the Policejní prezident, who holds a rank of colonel or general, policie officers hold ranks similar to those of the military.
 At the municipal level, city police (Městská policie) are funded and directed locally.
 Sizes of local forces vary and officers have only limited law-enforcement powers, such as traffic enforcement; they can make arrests and must call on the national police to handle serious problems.